Ernest & Celestine: Critical reception

-Ernest & Celestine received acclaim from critics.
+The film had its world premiere at the Directors' Fortnight, out of competition, at the Cannes Film Festival 2012.
+It received an excellent reception from French critics.
+In Le Monde, Isabelle Régnier saw it as a delight from start to finish, appreciating the drawings and the screenplay that respects the original series while inventing an original plot and developing its own reflection, something a bit more biting, a bit more political.
+In Libération, Éric Loret appreciated the work on the watercolors and soundscapes and was sensitive to the social relevance of Pennac's screenplay, which stuffed Gabrielle Vincent's plush universe with political unease.
+In Le Journal du dimanche, Stéphanie Belpêche regarded the film as a gem of French animation cinema with a story that is intelligent and terribly endearing.
+In the free newspaper Métro, Jennifer Lesueur appreciated the message of help and love conveyed by the film and the quality of the drawings: "the film gives the impression of flipping through an original watercolor album, where every gesture, every glance is measured".

+The critical reception was also favorable elsewhere in the world.
 The film review aggregator Rotten Tomatoes reports a 98% approval rating, based on 81 reviews with an average score of 8.20/10; the general consensus states: "Sweet and visually charming, Ernest & Celestine offers old-fashioned delights for animation lovers of all ages."
-Metacritic assigns a score of 86 based on 22 critics, indicating "universal acclaim."
+Metacritic assigns a score of 86 based on 22 critics, indicating "universal acclaim".
 Andrew Chan of the Film Critics Circle of Australia writes, "The result is a human story of two unlikely allies, a mouse living in harmony and befriending a bear.
 It is essentially that simple and it works just fine."
 Writing on Roger Ebert's website, Glenn Kenny of MSN awarded the film 3½ stars out of 4, praising it for its positive messages of friendship.
 Kenny wrote: "Ernest and Celestine is the coziest movie you'll likely see all year.
 Every frame is suffused with a fireplace kind of warmth that, for me at least, cast an immediate spell that didn't let up."
+The Belgian critic from RTBF appreciated the drawings, the music, and the story "endearing and funny while prompting reflection on discrimination".
+In Variety, Leslie Felperin considered Ernest and Celestine a "charming animated feature" and appreciated the film's overall fidelity to the book universe as well as the nuances brought to the story and humor; she found the work of the main voice actors "adorable" but questioned the foreign dubbings of the film.